solsword/research_notes/posters/combined/poster.md

 :::

 ::: {.acknowledgements}
-We're thankful to the Barbara Peterson Ruhlman '54 Fund for Interdisciplinary Studies and the Mount Holyoake LYNK program for supporting this project.
+We're thankful to the Barbara Peterson Ruhlman '54 Fund for Interdisciplinary Studies and the Mount Holyoke LYNK program for supporting this project.
 :::

 ::::: {.body}